kasper-piskorski/docs/pages/documentation/1-the-basics/quickstart-tutorial.md

 ## Where Next?

-This was a very high-level overview of some of the key use cases for Grakn, and has hardly touched the surface or gone into detail.
-Fear not, however, because the rest of our developer documentation and exapmles are more in-depth!
-But, if you need extra information, please [get in touch](https://grakn.ai/community.html).
+This page was a very high-level overview of some of the key use cases for Grakn, and has hardly touched the surface or gone into detail.
+The rest of our developer documentation and examples are more in-depth and should answer any questions that you may have, but if you need extra information, please [get in touch](https://grakn.ai/community.html).

 A good place to start is to explore our additional [example code](../examples/examples-overview.html) and the documentation for [Graql](../graql/graql-overview.html), [migration](../migration/migration-overview.html), [analytics](../graql-analytics/analytics-overview.html) and the [API reference](https://grakn.ai/javadocs.html).